PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 - [ ] Filled out the Google Form and received your User ID
 - [ ] Created your project repository with the correct naming format
 - [ ] Included all required information in your project README
-- [ ] Created your submission JSON file in this repository
+- [ ] Created your submission JSON file in the correct track directory
 - [ ] Opened a PR to the `review` branch
 - [ ] Uploaded your demo video
 - [ ] Posted on Twitter/X and LinkedIn with required hashtags